kagruber2412/RIntroduction/Programming_Tips.md

 **Excessive looping makes your code slow!**

 If vectorization is impossible: Put as much outside of loops as possible!
-* Creating the same sequence object in each iteration - create the sequence first and than resuse it to save computing time.
+* Avoid creating (the same) sequence objects in each iteration - create the sequence first and reuse it to save computing time.
-* Condition checks (if statements) should be done before running the loop, and the loop should only be run for `TRUE` conditions to keep the iteration number low.
+* Check conditions (if statements) before (!) running the loop.
+Keep the iteration number low by running the loop only on the `TRUE` conditions.
 * Use `data.table` objects to reduce memory overload (if you have a substantial amount of data and speed is an issue).
 * Run those operations that are not vectorized in an **apply** statement.